Table of Contents

 How to copy remote repo to local machine?

 Sometimes it needs to download a pre-built open source project from a version control system.
-For example, spring, Laravel, Django, and other frameworks available on GitHub rather than creating them from scratch.
+For example, spring, Laravel, Django, and other frameworks are available on GitHub rather than creating them from scratch.

 If you want to download a copy of a project already available on any version control system then use the following command.